 Captain Foster’s Homestead was built in the late 1700 and has been maintained with a commitment to the original architecture.
 The period details have not been compromised.
 Some of the lasting features include wide pine flooring, a kitchen with walk-in pantry, numerous fireplaces, and two separate parlors.

-The wonderful rolling lawns are complete with stone walls, landscaped trees, and plantings, and lead out to two other buildings on the property.
-One is a barn currently that used to be an antique store, the other a three-bay carriage house with studio apartment attached and office space below.
+The rolling lawns are complete with stone walls, landscaped trees, and plantings, and lead out to two other buildings on the property.
+One is a the Heritage Barn, the other a three-bay carriage house with with an attached studio apartment and office space below.

-The property will be under the care of a Not-For-Profit specializing in repurposing historic home while simultaneously bringing them back to represent it’s original aspect.
+The property has recently received a small grant from Corpwell.org, a Not-For-Profit specializing in repurposing historic home while simultaneously bringing them back to represent it’s original aspect.